DrJupiter/ML-OPS-FINAL-24/reports/README.md

 As such if you were to run the experiment again, you would get the same output.
 Additionally, we created a Docker image.
 Docker images allow easy reproducibility across different hardware and software, as the resulting Docker container would be identical across different systems.
 These two things combined made our experiments very reproducible.
-If one wishes to run a particular experiment, the corresponding docker image can be found on docker hub.
+If one wishes to run a particular experiment, the corresponding docker image can be found on Docker hub.
-This is because, changing the config requires building a new image.
+This is because changing the config requires building a new image.
 Thus each image is associated with a specific config file/experiment.
 ### Question 14 [] Andreas (done)

 > **Upload 1 to 3 screenshots that show the experiments that you have done in W&B (or another experiment tracking**